All About Amphibians

 Bullfrogs live in shallow areas of freshwater ponds, lakes and marshes where there a lot of plants.
 They may travel on to land when it rains.
 They use their powerful legs to leap up to 6 feet.

 Bullfrogs eat fish, turtles, bats, rats, and water birds.
-They hunt at night and jump at their prey with their mouths open.
+They hunt during the day and at night and jump at their prey with their mouths open.
 Bullfrogs are eaten by herons, turtles, water snakes, and raccoons.

 Bullfrogs have rough skin and are covered with tiny bumps.
 Male bullfrogs are smaller in size than females and have yellow throats.